Amir Farid

-Amir Farid (امیر فرید) is an American-born Iranian-Australian classical pianist and chamber musician based in Melbourne.
+Amir Farid (امیر فرید) is an American-born Iranian-Australian classical pianist and chamber musician based in New York City.
 He has played piano in the Benaud Trio as well as the principal accompanist for the senior performing ensemble of the Australian Children's Choir.

 Early life and education

 Amir Farid was born in Palo Alto, California.
 He is the son of the celebrated Iranian theatre and film artist Manouchehr Farid.
 Following the Iranian Revolution of 1979, Manouchehr Farid left Iran for the United States.
 Later the family emigrated to Australia.

 Farid studied at the University of Melbourne, graduating with honours in 2004.

 Between 2003 and 2005 he attended the Australian National Academy of Music, where he worked with Geoffrey Tozer, Rita Reichman, and Timothy Young.

 Later, Farid then undertook postgraduate studies in London at the Royal College of Music with Andrew Ball.
 He graduated in 2009 with distinction, as a scholar supported by the Gordon Calway Stone Memorial Award.